April 13, 2023

 At least 26 weeks each of PRSI contributions paid in the relevant tax year and the tax year before the relevant tax year.

-If you’re self-employed, you should have either:
+Self-employed individuals should have either:

 At least 52 weeks of paid PRSI contributions at Class S in the relevant tax year.
 OR